siragerkol/Consistency-pays-off-in-science/README.md

 ## Classification

-The notebook [`classification.ipynb`](https://github.com/siragerkol/Consistency-pays-off-in-science/blob/main/classification.ipynb) can be used to replicate the full portfolio classification results for chemistry.
+The notebook [`classification.ipynb`](https://github.com/siragerkol/Consistency-pays-off-in-science/blob/main/classification.ipynb) can be used to replicate the full portfolio classification results for Chemistry.

 ## Citation Moment and E-index